 Editor’s note (26 September): Volkswagen chief executive Martin Winterkorn resigned after it was revealed that the company had manipulated car emissions tests.
 But is it enough?
 Here’s how other CEOs have handled crises, from our archives.

 Car giant General Motors launched a major recall after a faulty ignition switch was linked to 12 deaths.
 The firm’s embattled chief executive officer, Mary Barra, who was not CEO when the vehicles were manufactured, was unusually transparent, taking the unorthodox step among industry executives of issuing a public apology and going beyond her predecessors in issuing recalls and launching internal reviews.

 Some say her actions illustrate an increasingly popular model for company leadership and corporate culture: transparency.
 To establish (or re-establish) customer trust, companies are adopting as open and honest a stance as possible, even about their biggest challenges.
-Consider Barclay's Antony Jenkins, who recently made headlines by speaking frankly about his company's struggles to lower its bankers' compensation.
+Consider Barclay's Antony Jenkins, who made headlines by speaking frankly about his company's struggles to lower its bankers' compensation.

 The openness is in sharp contrast to companies such as energy giant, BP after its handling of the 2010 oil spill in the Gulf of Mexico was widely criticised.